RSS

 He said: “try not, do or do not”.
 Luke was ‘trying’ to lift his aircraft using his Jedi powers, and he failed.

-If you are a NLP Practitioner, you know about the power of words.
+If you are an NLP Practitioner, you know about the power of words.

-The words ‘try’ and ‘do’ have an neurological effect to the brain and to some micro-muscles in our body that impact your performance when you do anything.
+The words ‘try’ and ‘do’ have a neurological effect on the brain and to some micro-muscles in our body that impact your performance when you do anything.

 But There’s More to It Spiritually